Dear Aspiring Neuroscientist,

 But we need more generalists, people who can look at all of the various puzzle pieces and start making sense of how they might fit together.
 The current generation of researchers are busy refining each puzzle piece or finding new ones, which is good, we don’t know enough about each piece yet and we don’t know how many pieces are yet to be uncovered.
 But we also need people who can develop rigorous methods for analyzing the field as a whole so we can better allocate resources and funding, and more importantly, start connecting the dots that one day may lead to a cure.

-No one can know yet which branch of knowledge the answers to neurodegeneration will come from.
-Yet I met plenty of researchers who have already dismissed one branch or another.
-No one can be certain where the next breakthrough will come from.
+I met plenty of researchers who have already dismissed one branch or another of research.
+Yet, no one can be certain where the next breakthrough will come from.
 It could be cell therapy, it could be the gut and nutrition, it could be immunotherapy, it could be any one of a number of different fields, or, more likely, a combination of them.
 No one knows, so be wary of anyone claiming too much certainty.

 Also be wary of consensus.
 Today in Parkinson’s disease a consensus has built up around the idea that the misfolding of a single protein, alpha synuclein, is responsible for the disease.
 As a result, hundreds of labs and billions of dollars have been directed towards solving this misfolding protein.

 A couple times along the way I have asked, what if we are wrong?
-The history of science is littered with stories about times when a consensus answer emerged around a question, only to realize later that we were asking the wrong question all along.
-Most of the researchers that I have brought this up with have shrugged it off, making it seem like the question of alpha synuclein causing PD has leaped from prevailing theory to incontestable dogma.
+The history of science is littered with times when a consensus emerged around a question, only to realize later that we were asking the wrong question all along.
+Most of the researchers that I have brought up doubts of alpha synuclein causing PD with have shrugged it off, making it seem like it has gone from prevailing theory to incontestable dogma.
 While the evidence for alpha synuclein is pretty compelling, I do wonder if we are not repeating the mistakes of science past.

 Well that’s it dear future researcher.
 Take those suggestions for what you will and stay humble.
-Remember that we are just apes still trying to make sense of the world.
-It’s been a hard, slow process that has taken 200 thousand years of us wondering the earth asking questions.
+Remember that we are just animals flying around on a rock in space asking questions trying to figure it all out.
 It is the pursuit of answers to those questions, which we now call science, that is responsible for progress.
 This is humanities’ greatest endeavor, and the brain is its most challenging frontier.
 My hope is that the next generation of curious minds, like yourself, can figure out a way to get the system to work for you rather than the other way around so we can really get to work on the important stuff.

 – Special thanks to Mariette Robijn of marietterobijn.com for your input